Favorite Story

-Favorite Story is an American old-time radio dramatic anthology.
+Favorite Story is an American old-time radio (and later television) dramatic anthology.
 It was nationally syndicated by the Ziv Company from 1946 to 1949.
 The program was "advertised as a show that 'stands head and shoulders above the finest programs on the air'".
 Originating at KFI in Los Angeles, California, Favorite Story apparently was not related to the similarly named My Favorite Story that ran on KNX in Los Angeles earlier.

 Format

 Each episode of Favorite Story featured an adaptation of a story selected by a celebrity — purportedly his or her favorite story.
 The celebrities came from various fields: actors, directors, bandleaders, and athletes, to name but a few.
 Because they did not appear on the air, the Ziv Company saved any salary that their appearances would have incurred.
 Compensation came in the form of promoting whatever book, film, or other work the guest had coming up.

 Despite the show's premise, many of the stories presented may not have been the celebrities' actual favorites.
 Christine Becker wrote in her book, It’s the Pictures That Got Small: Hollywood Film Stars on 1950s Television, "Production documents indicate that celebrities were asked for their favorite stories, but they had to select from a predetermined list and were not always matched up with a story they selected."

 Stories presented were adaptations of literary classics, including Alice in Wonderland, Frankenstein, Dr. Jekyll & Mr. Hyde, and Oliver Twist.
 Not only did prestigious titles add an air of quality, but they had the financial advantage of being in the public domain, so that nothing had to be paid for the rights to broadcast them.

 The half-hour time span was better suited to short stories than to novels, but Tim DeForest wrote in his book, Radio by the Book: Adaptations of Literature and Fiction on the Airwaves, "In many cases, Favorite Story managed the incredible feat of jamming a classic novel into half an hour and still giving us a rewarding experience."